Home of the Sewalot Site

 Alex has spent a lifetime in the sewing industry and is considered one of the foremost experts of pioneering machines and their inventors.
 He has written extensively for trade magazines, radio, television, books and publications world wide.

-Very few people realise that the grand store of Harrods sold just about everything that one needs including the humble sewing machine.
+Few people today realise that the grand store of Harrods sold just about everything that one needed including the humble sewing machine.
 I love the phone number at the bottom of the advert, Kensington 542.
+They sold a range of sewing machines from many of the major suppliers except Singer who had so many stores in London that Harrods did not try and compete.

 Also Harrods had 10 sewing departments from suits to skirts, milliners to blouses.
 If you had the money Harrods would fit out your wardrobe in style.